DRCA permanent impairment procedures

 The functional medical assessment refers to the impairment to the function of a body region caused by an accepted condition.

-The tables under Part 2 of the ‘Guide to the Assessment of the Degree of Permanent Impairment, commonly referred to as the ‘PIG’ tables are consulted when determining the percentage of whole person impairment (WPI).
+The tables in the ‘Guide to the Assessment of the Degree of Permanent Impairment 2023’ (the DRCA PI Guide) are consulted when determining the percentage of whole person impairment (WPI).

-These tables are available in ISH under the ‘medical impairment’ screen.
+These tables are available in ISH under the ‘medical impairment’ screen or in the complete DRCA PI Guide

-Delegates assess the level of impairment using available medical evidence.
-If required, assistance to interpret medical evidence is available from DVA medical adviser compensation (MACs) via ISH.
+Asses the level of impairment using the approved medical impairment assessment (MIA) forms and other available medical evidence.
+If required, assistance to interpret medical evidence is available from DVA medical adviser compensation (MAC) via ISH.

-Delegates must be satisfied the impairment assessed is from the accepted condition/s only and should go back to the same assessing medical practitioner asking specific questions to assist in determining the level of impairment if required.
+Delegates must be satisfied the impairment assessed is due to the accepted condition(s) only and should go back to the same assessing medical practitioner asking specific questions to assist in determining the level of impairment if required.

 Combined whole person impairment (CWPI)